AdobeDocs/experience-manager-65.en/help/sites-authoring/multisite-support-targeted-content.md

 To break inheritance of targeted content in an activity:

-1. Navigate to the page where you want to detach the live copy from the master and tap or click **Targeting** in the mode drop-down menu.
+1. Navigate to the page where you want to detach the live copy from the master and click **Targeting** in the mode drop-down menu.
 1. If your page is linked to an area that is a live copy, you see the inheritance status.
-Tap or click **Start Targeting**.
+Click **Start Targeting**.
 1. Select **Detach Live Copy** from the drop-down menu in the toolbar.
 AEM confirms that you want to detach the live copy.
-1. Tap or click **Detach** to detach the live copy from the activity.
+1. Click **Detach** to detach the live copy from the activity.
 After it is detached, the drop-down menu regarding inheritance no longer displays.
 The activity is now a local activity.

    ![chlimage_1-287](assets/chlimage_1-287.png)